McClintock/Apache Boulevard station

-McClintock/Apache Boulevard station is a station on the A Line of the Valley Metro Rail system in Tempe, Arizona, United States.
-A park and ride facility is in the garage attached to apartment complex on southeast corner.
+McClintock/Apache Boulevard station is a station on the A Line of the Valley Metro Rail & Streetcar system in Tempe, Arizona, United States.
+It consists of one island platform in the median of Apache Boulevard, located on the east side of McClintock Drive.
+A park and ride facility is located in a parking garage attached to an apartment complex on the southeast corner of the station.